-The question of whether it is necessary to comply with Building Regulations for Office Refurbishment or Fit Out Projects is very common.
+The question of whether it is necessary to comply with Building Regulations when fitting out or refurbishing an office is very common.

 If you are considering an office refurbishment it is very likely that you will need to obtain building regulations approval.
 Indeed if you are making any alterations to commercial premises you should assume that building regs need to complied with.

-It is recommended that you check with Building Control before commencing any office refurbishment and obtain the necessary approvals to avoid making a very costly mistake.
+It is a good idea to check with Building Control before starting any office refurbishment.
+You should obtain the necessary approvals to avoid making a very costly mistake.

 Building Regulations for Office Refurbishment Projects

 Major building works – for example, new construction, significant extensions or structural alterations, will definitely require building regulation approval.
-Changing the use of premises can also require building control approval: for example, to ensure that the building meets relevant fire safety requirements.
+Changing the use of premises can also require building control approval.
+For example, to ensure that the building meets relevant fire safety requirements for the new use.